NiceAesth/ripplesig/README.md

 # osu!next Signature Generator v3
 This is a signature generator written in PHP for osu!next style signatures.
 The design is based on flyte's design.
-Live version with the generator can be found [here](http://lemmmy.pw/osusig).
+Live version with the generator can be found [here](http://sig.ripple.moe).

-_Relatively_ up-to-date documentation can be found [at my site here](http://lemmmy.pw/osusig/docs).

 ## Usage
 The generator itself is in `sig.php`.
 All templates accepts the following parameters: